• Menu

 • Food Stories

-Vietnamese curries are quite distinct from those of Thailand, having more in common with South Indian curries, thanks, interestingly enough, to the French.
+Vietnamese curries are quite distinct from those of Thailand.
+They have more in common with South Indian curries, thanks, interestingly enough, to the French.
+This roast vegetable and chickpea curry is a great example of using Vietnamese curry powder.

-According to this interesting history of curry in Vietnam, at the time the French controlled both the port cities of Saigon and Pondicherry in India, the southern Indian style of curries made its way into Vietnamese cuisine, most commonly as a chicken curry, cà ri gà.
-Here we take the spirit of that curry style and create a tasty and nutritious vegetarian version, packed with roasted root vegetables and chickpeas.
+According to this interesting history of curry in Vietnam, when the French controlled both the port cities of Saigon and Pondicherry in India, the southern Indian style of curries made its way into Vietnamese cuisine, most commonly as chicken curry or cà ri gà.
+Here we take the spirit of that curry style and create a tasty and nutritious vegetarian version packed with roasted root vegetables and chickpeas.

-Many recipes for Vietnamese curries, in fact any Indian style curries, use store bought curry powder.
+Many recipes for Vietnamese curries, and many Indian style curries, use store-bought curry powder.
 That’s OK if you are in a hurry.
 For Vietnamese style curry, use a Madras style curry powder.
 However, the little extra effort to blend your own curry powder is absolutely worth the effort.
-The instructions for preparing the curry powder in this recipe makes about twice as much as needed (i.e. 6 Tbsp).
+The instructions for preparing the Vietnamese curry powder for this vegetable and chickpea curry makes about twice as much as needed (i.e. 6 Tbsp).
 I used the rest for a fish curry, which also turned out great.

 A Vietnamese curry would normally be eaten with rice or banh mi (baguettes).
 I love Malaysian roti paratha, so used those this time.
 Use whichever you prefer.
 They all work well.